Type 1 diabetes

 About type 1 diabetes

 What is type 1 diabetes?
-Type 1 diabetes (T1D) is a metabolic, autoimmune disease where the cells in the pancreas (pancreatic islets) that produce insulin are destroyed.
+Type 1 diabetes (T1D) is a lifelong disease caused by the autoimmune destruction of insulin-producing islet cells (beta cells) in the pancreas.
 Insulin is a hormone that the body needs to process glucose, a key source of energy.
 Without insulin, no cell in the body can use or store glucose normally.
-This leads to high glucose levels in the blood, known as hyperglycemia.
+The destruction of islet cells leads to a loss of insulin production and abnormal glucose (blood sugar) regulation, often leading to high glucose levels in the blood, known as hyperglycemia.
 Due to these high blood sugar levels, people with T1D develop symptoms including increased thirst or hunger, frequent urination and unexplained weight loss.
 Unable to use blood glucose for energy, the body will attempt to compensate by breaking down muscle and fat, leading to muscle wasting and the buildup of ketones in the blood, which becomes toxic.
 This can result in diabetic ketoacidosis, which may lead to death.

 Living with T1D requires lifelong treatment with insulin.
 People with T1D need to give themselves multiple injections of insulin per day or use an insulin pump that is attached to the body.
 They must also check their blood sugar levels frequently and manage their diet and exercise closely.
 There’s a delicate balance between too much insulin and not enough insulin.
 Without enough insulin, uncontrolled high blood sugars can, over time, lead to complications such as kidney disease, eye disease (including vision loss), nerve damage and even death.
 Too much insulin can cause low blood sugar, which can lead to symptoms of severe hypoglycemia like loss of consciousness, coma or even death.